Beliefs, knowledge, and belief revision

 Horne, Z. & Cimpian, A. (Revision Requested).
 Intuitions about personal identity are rooted in essentialist thinking across development.

-Horne, Z.*, Muradoglu, M.*, & Cimpian, A. (Revision requested).
+Horne, Z.*, Muradoglu, M.*, & Cimpian, A. (Forthcoming).
 Explanation as a Cognitive Process.
+Trends in Cognitive Science.

 *These authors contributed equally to the work.